Skip to main contentSkip to navigation

 Route Upfront / monthly cost Per-sale cost Time to launch

-For a first-time seller without an existing audience, the WhatsApp store is the lowest-risk start: you pay almost nothing until you're actually selling, and you keep your margin.
+For a first-time seller without an existing audience, the WhatsApp store is the lowest-risk start: your costs stay low and predictable, and you keep your margin.
 A marketplace makes sense if you need instant traffic and can absorb commission; a website makes sense once you have demand to drive to it.

 What Are the Cost Layers of a WhatsApp Store?

-A WhatsApp store has three predictable cost layers, and for low volume they stay close to zero.
+A WhatsApp store has three predictable cost layers, and for low volume the usage-based layers stay close to zero.
 Understanding them prevents "free" from surprising you later.

 Layer What it covers Typical cost